quill-modules/quill-image-resize-module/README.md

 Fork from [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module).
 This module fix export problem.
 Your can use `import ImageResize from 'quill-image-resize-module-rebuild';` to your project.

+Also add a default module `MinSize` and some options.
+Fix some display bug.

 ## Demo

 [quill1.3.7](https://zzxming.github.io/quill-image-resize-module/quill1.3.7/index.html)